Table of Contents

 There are many education Twitter chats and they are actually one of the most popular ones.
 You can find all the information about them in Twitter just by writing the hashtags.
 Let’s see some of them.

 This chat is one of the most popular ones, users even use the hashtag outside the hours of the chat it self.
-Every Tuesday you can see and follow the tweets, however, it is always a busy hashtag.
+Every Tuesday you can see and follow the tweets, however, it is always a trending hashtag.

 We like also this chat a lot.
 The participants in this chat try to improve education trough coaching.
 You can see it in action every Thursday.

 Nowadays it is necessary to choose a hashtag for any conversation or campaign on Twitter.
 That is why we have to choose a striking one for the chat.
 If we want to release a weekly or monthly chat, a general hashtag will be perfect.
 Important!
 You should check if the hashtag has been used before in order to avoid unrelated content.
 Choosing a hashtag is the first step; then, we need to select the topic, promote it and structure the conversation.
 All those things are important, but we can not forget to monitor in real time all the activity.
 Tweet Binder is the perfect hashtag monitoring tool for that aim.
 It analyzes any hashtag, term or account in real time so you will be able to monitor all the conversation live.

 Tweet Binder is a powerful engine to get Twitter stats, we don’t like to brag but that’s the truth.
 We love our Twitter analytics platform, what can we do?
 Twitter chats, also know as tweetchats, generate much information and sometimes in the “heat of the moment” you miss some important things.
 Using Tweet Binder you will be able to collect all the info, check the most important tweets and check the analytics of the tweetchat.
 If you have a Twitter chat or you have participated in one, pay attention because this is interesting for you.
 We will shows you how you can track the activity of the Twitter chat, to store that information and compare different tweetchats.